The Tholian Web

 "The Tholian Web" is the ninth episode of the third season of the American science fiction television series Star Trek.
-Written by Judy Burns and Chet Richards and directed by Herb Wallerstein, it was first broadcast on November 15, 1968.
+Written by Judy Burns and Chet Richards and directed by Herb Wallerstein, it was first broadcast on NBC on November 15, 1968.

 In the episode, Captain Kirk is caught between dimensions while the crew of the Enterprise works to retrieve him.
 All the while, the Tholians are weaving a destructive energy web around the Enterprise.

 Plot

-The starship USS Enterprise enters an uncharted region of space searching for her sister ship, the USS Defiant.
+The starship USS Enterprise searches for the USS Defiant.
 Sensors detect fractures in space, and a power loss affects all systems.
-Defiant is found adrift, and Captain Kirk, First Officer Spock, Chief Medical Officer Dr. McCoy, and Navigator Ensign Chekov transport across wearing environmental suits for protection.
+Defiant is found adrift, and Captain Kirk, First Officer Spock, Chief Medical Officer Dr. McCoy, and Navigator Ensign Chekov transport over wearing environmental suits.
 Aboard Defiant, they find the crew dead, apparently having killed one another.

-The boarding party discovers that Defiant is slowly fading out of our universe.
-At one point, McCoy passes his hand through an almost invisible man and a table.
-With limited transporter functionality due to the unexplained malfunctions, Kirk orders his men to return to Enterprise first.
-The beaming takes longer than usual, and as Chief Engineer Scott tries to beam Kirk aboard, the Defiant vanishes.
+The boarding party discovers that Defiant is fading out of our universe.
+With limited transporter functionality due to the malfunctions, Kirk orders his men to return to Enterprise.
+As Chief Engineer Scott tries to beam Kirk aboard, Defiant vanishes.

-Spock determines that the local space is experiencing periods of "interphase", when two parallel dimensions touch each other and objects in one can move to the other, and believes Kirk will reappear during the next one.
-As he explains the situation, Chekov lashes out in anger, a symptom that McCoy believes is due to their proximity to Defiant.
-Spock, however, refuses to move the ship, fearful of disrupting local space, which could result in the loss of the Captain.
+Spock determines that the local space is experiencing periods of "interphase", when two parallel dimensions merge.
+He believes Kirk will reappear during the next interphase.
+As he explains the situation, Chekov lashes out in anger, a symptom McCoy believes is due to their proximity to Defiant.
+Spock refuses to move the ship, fearful of disrupting local space and losing the Captain.